gchave77/tdd/UPER.md

 *
 Create classes for each unique tax rule
 - Books
-- Food
+- Foods
 - Goods
 - Imports (Interface)
 - Medical Products
 *
-Create separate package for product classes
+Create separate package for product classes with unique tax rules *
+Calculate taxes based on tax rules for each item
+Print a receipt for each of 3 shopping carts
 *
 Configure JUnit5 Test package to test primary tax methods *